coronensis/dwarf/README.md

 It is utterly useless for anything but studying/teaching the structure and  implementation of a simple processor.

-It is loosely based on the MIPS I(tm) architecture and used the Plasma CPU developed by Steve Rhoads as a source of inspiration.
+It is loosely based on the MIPS I architecture and used the Plasma CPU developed by Steve Rhoads as a source of inspiration.

-The CPU proper implementation is less than 1000 lines of VHDL code, including comments, runs at the magnificent speed of 1 Hz (yes, ONE Hertz) and has an incredible memory size of 1024 16-bit words.
+The CPU proper implementation is less than 1000 lines of VHDL code (including comments), runs at the magnificent speed of 1 Hz (yes, ONE Hertz) and has an incredible memory size of 1024 16-bit words.

 ## Motivation

-I am not a hardware designer, I am a software developer (that is the reason why the HW design probably will look silly to profesional HW developers).
+I am not a hardware designer, I am a software developer (that is the reason why the HW design probably will look silly to professional HW designers).
 Yet I always felt the urge to build my own CPU.
-So after spending quite some time studying digital hardware design and HDL as well as CPU design and working every now and then for a few hours on this project, I finally...
+After spending quite some time studying digital hardware design and HDL as well as CPU design and working every now and then for a few hours on this project, I finally...

 ...got tired of it, brought it to a raw but functional state and threw it into the public.

 Maybe it will be useful to someone.